The Financial Planning Process

 the PROCESS OF WORKING WITH A CFP® PROFESSIONAL

 Once you agree to the scope of the financial planning engagement, including any conflicts of interest, the next step is for your CFP® professional to begin providing financial planning.
-Their first job is to gather information about your current finances and talk with you about your needs, priorities and goals.
-This is the time to discuss issues such as risk tolerance and your exposure to longevity, economic, liability and health-care risks.
+Their first job is to gather information about your current finances and overall personal circumstances.
+You might discuss issues such as your risk tolerance and your exposure to longevity, economic, liability and health-care risks.
+This is the time for your financial planner to get to know all about you.

-Your CFP® professional will want to analyze the strengths and vulnerabilities of your current financial situation and course of action.
-Depending upon your personal circumstances, this includes your cash flow, asset protection, employee benefits, emergency fund and other financial data.
+Your CFP® professional will want to analyze the strengths and vulnerabilities of your current financial situation and course of action and potential alternative courses of action.
+Depending upon your personal circumstances, this includes your cash flow, asset protection, retirement planning, emergency fund and other financial data.
+You want to know if you are on track or if you need to make some adjustments.